 9. Explore and ask questions

 Nothing makes a minority feel more important than when people are actually interested in their culture.
-Make sure that when you spend time with these community members you are asking questions and really getting to know them and their way of life.
+Make sure that you are actively listening and spending time with these community members by asking questions and really getting to know them and their way of life.

 10. Make them feel safe